kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/simple-routing.md

             state: Accepted
       {{< /highlight >}}

 7. Create the virtual service so that you can route incoming requests to the gRPC store app.
-The virtual service assumes that you are using the `gloo-system` namespace for your Gloo Edge installation.
-In this initial configuration, the prefix `/` is matched for all domains.
+The virtual service assumes that you use the `gloo-system` namespace for your Gloo Edge installation.
+In this configuration, the prefix `/` is matched for all domains.
    ```
    kubectl apply -f- <<EOF
    apiVersion: gateway.solo.io/v1